Bowel problems towards the end of life

 Read our booklet about end of life care

-To read more about bowel problems towards the end of life, download our booklet, Pancreatic cancer and end of life care: information for people in the last months, weeks and days of life.
+To read more about symptoms and care towards the end of life, download our booklet, Pancreatic cancer and end of life care.
+Information for people in the last few months of life.

 You can also order a physical copy.